t-mckeon/t-mckeon/README.md

 ### Hi, I’m Thomas

-- 🧭 I'm currently working as a Web Analyst for [Cardinal Path](https://www.cardinalpath.com/)
+- 🧭 I'm currently working as a Senior Analyst for [Perfromics](https://www.performics.com/)
 - 📊 Striving for fluency in analytics tools such as Python, PowerBI, and BigQuery
 - ⚽ My personal projects revolve around Soccer and Baseball Analytics
 - 😄 Pronouns: He / Him